appcelerator-modules/ti.omniture/ios/documentation/index.md

 The Ti.Omniture.Session class is no longer used.
-Instead of creating a Session object using the `startSession` function, basic parameters such as tracking server address and suite IDs are specified in a configuration file.
+Instead of creating a Session object using the `startSession` function, basic parameters such as tracking server address and suite IDs are specified in a configuration file called ADBMobileConfig.json.
+Download a pre-configured instance of this file from the Adobe Mobile Services web site.

 The functions of the Session class have been replaced with functions of the module object itself.